abhraneeldhar7/portfolio/README.md

 ## 🗂️ Description

-This repository contains the source code for my personal portfolio website, built using Next.js, React, and TypeScript.
-The website showcases my projects, blog posts, and resume, and is designed to be a one-stop destination for anyone looking to learn more about me and my work.
-The portfolio is structured into three main sections: 'Proof of work' (projects), 'Photos', and 'Articles' (blog posts), providing a clear and concise overview of my accomplishments and experiences.
+This repository contains the source code for my personal portfolio website, built using Next.js, TypeScript, and Tailwind CSS.
+The website showcases my projects, blog posts, and resume, and is designed to demonstrate my skills and experience as a developer.
+The portfolio is intended for anyone who wants to learn more about my work, including potential employers, collaborators, and fellow developers.

+The website features a clean and modern design, with a focus on showcasing my projects and blog posts in a visually appealing way.
+It also includes a theme toggle button, allowing users to switch between light and dark modes.

 ## ✨ Key Features

-### **Core Features**
+### **Projects**

-* **Project Showcase**: A section dedicated to showcasing my projects, with descriptions, images, and links to GitHub and live links.
+* Project cards with images, descriptions, tech stacks, and links to GitHub, live links, and blog posts
+* Project data stored in a typesafe format using TypeScript interfaces

+### **Blog Posts**
-* **Blog**: A section for my blog posts, with summaries and links to read more.
+* Blog post cards with images, titles, text content, and links to the blog post
-* **Resume**: A link to my resume, easily accessible from the website.

-### **Technical Features**

-* **Theme Management**: The website features a theme toggle button, allowing users to switch between light and dark modes.
-* **API Integration**: The website fetches blog data from an external API route (`/api/getBlogs`).
+* API route for retrieving blog posts from an external API

-* **TypeScript and Next.js**: The website is built using TypeScript and Next.js, providing a robust and scalable foundation.
+### **Resume**
+* Resume redirect component that redirects users to a resume PDF file

+### **Theme and Styling**
+* Theme provider using `next-themes`
+* Global CSS styles and Tailwind CSS configuration
+* Utility functions for working with CSS class names

 ## 🗂️ Folder Structure